 Patients who were prescribed Propecia should have been warned of the persistent sexual side effects and increased risk of high-grade prostate cancer, but they were not.
 Manufacturer Merck and Co. had a legal and ethical responsibility to research all possible risks associated with Propecia and then warn consumers of any adverse side effects.
 The drug company did not do so, and innocent people have suffered as a result.
-Victims of Propecia injury deserve compensation for physical, financial and emotional burdens caused by Merck’s irresponsibility
+Victims of Propecia injuries deserve compensation for the physical, financial and emotional burdens caused by the drug.

-If you or a loved one has been diagnosed with prostate cancer or has suffered from sexual issues after taking Propecia, contact the attorneys of Childers, Schlueter & Smith for a free case evaluation and consultation.
+If you or a loved one has been diagnosed with prostate cancer or has suffered from sexual issues after taking Propecia, contact the defective drug attorneys at Childers, Schlueter & Smith for a free case evaluation and consultation.
 Our experienced team of drug injury lawyers will work closely with you and see to it that you are compensated for your injuries.